mikeyobrien/mikeyobrien.github.io/content/posts/Blogging with ox-hugo.md

 ## Deploying {#deploying}

 To deploy I'm leveraging free Github pages.
 This method will deploy my blog whenever I push to github.
+Repo must be at `github.com/<username>/<username>.github.io`

 ### 1. Add the github action to `./github/workflows/gh-pages.yml` {#1-dot-add-the-github-action-to-dot-github-workflows-gh-pages-dot-yml}